richwblake/oo-computer/README.md

 - []`Computer#delete_file(file)`: given a file hash (`{name: String, size: Number}`), make the appropriate adjustment to the free storage size and return a string confirming that the file has been deleted which includes the file's name.

 - []`Computer#specs`: returns a string which includes both the current memory and free storage, both in gigabytes.

+- [] `Computer.brands`: returns an array of unique strings of all of the computer brands that have been instantiated (no duplicates).

+- [] `Computer.models`: returns an array of unique strings of all of the computer models that have been instantiated (no duplicates).

+- [] `Computer.largest_memory`: returns the instance of the computer with the largest memory.